rnwst/easy-languages-dict/README.md

 ## Installation

 **This extension is still a WIP**.
 For that reason, it is not yet available on any of the extension marketplaces.
-To install and run:
+To test the extension:
 ```console
 git clone "https://github.com/rnwst/easy-languages-dict.git"
 cd easy-languages-dict